RedisLabs/redislabs-docs/content/rc/billing-and-payments.md

          /rc/billing-and-payments.md
 ---

-The **Billing & Payments** screen shows the most recent transactions for your account and lets you mange your payment methods.
+The **Billing & Payments** screen shows the most recent transactions for your account and helps you manage your payment methods.

 {{<image filename="images/rc/billing-billing-history-tab.png" alt="The Billing & Payments screen shows billing transactions and manage payment methods." >}}{{< /image >}}